-At Vespers yesterday morning the antiphons and psalms were of Saturday.
+At Vespers yesterday morning the antiphons and psalms of Saturday were sung.
 The chapter was proper to the Sunday and the Office hymn was Audi, benigne Conditor.
 After the collect of the Sunday the Suffrage of the Saints was sung.
 At Compline the Dominical preces were sung.

 At Mattins the invitatory is Non sit vobis and the Office hymn is Ex more.
 The antiphons and psalms given for Sunday are sung.
 In the first nocturn the lessons are from the twenty-seventh chapter of Genesis and the story of Jacob and Esau.
 In the second nocturn the lessons are taken from the book of St. Augustine against lying and explain the mystery of Jacob's actions.
 In the third nocturn the lessons are a homily of St. Leo the Great on the Transfiguration of the LORD.
 A ninth responsory, Cum audisset Jacob, is sung in place of the Te Deum.

 At Lauds the antiphons Domine labia mea aperies etc are proper to the Sunday and are sung with the second scheme of Psalms (50, 117, 62, Benedictus es and 148).
 The chapter is proper to the Sunday and hymn is O sol salutis.
 After the collect of the Sunday the Suffrage of the Saints is sung.

 At Prime and the Hours the antiphons are proper to the Sunday.
 At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisions of Ps.
 118. The Dominical preces are sung and the short lesson is Quaerite Dominum.